MARKED TO FANTASY

 Deployed in 2024

 Private equity and private credit have grown from a niche asset class into a shadow financial system controlling more of the American economy than most people realize.
-The industry deployed $593 billion in 2024 alone — a 78% year-over-year increase.
+Private credit alone deployed $593 billion in 2024 — a 78% year-over-year increase.

-Private credit AUM hit $2 trillion in 2024, up 17% year-over-year, with Morgan Stanley projecting $5 trillion by 2029.
+Private credit AUM hit $3.5 trillion in 2025, nearly doubling from $2 trillion in just two years, with Morgan Stanley projecting $5 trillion by 2029.
 The money machine has never been bigger.
 The question is whether the assets behind it are real.

 CHAPTER 2